UBC-MDS/DSCI-532_2025_5_vessel-vision/reports/m3-reflection.md

 We have now basically implemented all the features proposed in the M1 proposal.

-Bsed on what we've done in M1, we updated the dashboard according to the suggestion from instructor and TA.
+Based on what we've done in M1, we updated the dashboard according to the suggestion from instructor and TA.

 - Reduced file size to improve app loading speed.
 - Minimized white space around the map and across the application.